Parents’ Attitudes Towards Early Marriage

 (ask the following question only if the previous answer is NO)

-Q3: If you consider your family’s situation and the attitudes of different family members, at what age do you think you will marry your daughter?
+Q3: If you consider your family’s situation and the attitudes of different family members, at what age do you think your daughter should get married?

 1) specify the age: __________________

 To calculate the indicator’s value, divide the number of respondents who either married or intend to marry their daughter before the age of 18 by the total number of respondents with daughter aged 10 to 17 years.
-Multiply the result by 100.
+Multiply the result by 100 to convert it to a percentage.